 Between 4 and 5 hours later, check your dough (assuming the air temp in your home is around 72-75 degrees F).
 When it has risen 50%, and has a smoothish top and is a bit jiggly, the bulk fermentation is finished.
 You should go off of look and feel rather than time, which is why the hours given are just approximate.

 Take dough out of bowl and place on lightly floured counter for a 20 minute bench rest.

-Then place dutch oven in oven and turn down heat to 460 degrees F bake for 25 minutes covered.
+Put dutch oven into oven and bake for 25.
 Then take cover off, turn heat down to 435 degrees F and bake for 20 minutes, until golden brown on top.
 Let bread cool for 1 hour before slicing.